fostacion/UnrealHack/H0W_2_S0LV3?/readme.md

 Welcome to **H0W 2 S0LV3?** — a space dedicated to documenting interesting and creative **vulnerability exploitation techniques** discovered while solving CTFs and wargames.

-This repository serves as a personal knowledge base, collecting technical insights and clever attack strategies **without disclosing actual flags or final exploits**.
+This repository serves as a personal knowledge base, collecting technical insights and clever attack strategies **without disclosing actual flags**.
 Some of the techniques here may also be applicable to real-world security scenarios.

 ---